Dorothy Malone: Warner Bros. – as Dorothy Malone

 She then signed a contract with Warner Bros.
 The studio, she said in 1985, changed her surname "from Maloney to Malone.
 They placed my picture in the newspaper and they gave me a raise."

+Malone banters with Humphrey Bogart in The Big Sleep, 1946.

 Malone's early Warner movies included Hollywood Canteen (1944), Too Young to Know (1945), and Frontier Days (1945).
 She first achieved notice when Howard Hawks cast her as the bespectacled bookstore clerk in The Big Sleep (1946) with Humphrey Bogart.
+Dorothy Malone’s bookstore clerk is not named, but she doesn’t need one.
+As she engages with Marlowe about rare books he has researched, she becomes important to the narrative.
+Her character intuitively understands the game Marlowe is playing, and, as she says, "You begin to interest me."
+This sexy banter steals the scene for Malone.

 Warner gave her bigger parts in Janie Gets Married (1945), Night and Day (1946), and To the Victor (1946), with Dennis Morgan.
 Her first lead was Two Guys from Texas (1948) with Morgan and Jack Carson; this film, in her words, established her onscreen persona as "the all-American girl watching the all-American boy do all sorts of things."

 She appeared in One Sunday Afternoon (1948) with Dennis Morgan and Janis Paige for director Raoul Walsh; this was a remake of The Strawberry Blonde (1941), with Malone playing the part played by Olivia de Havilland in the original.
 She was billed third in Flaxy Martin (1949) with Virginia Mayo and Zachary Scott, then played a good girl in a Western with Joel McCrea, South of St Louis (1949).
 McCrea and Mayo were re-teamed with Malone in support in Colorado Territory (1949), a remake of High Sierra (1941), also for Walsh, her last film before she left the studio.
+Filmink argued Warners gave "juicier roles during this period to its other contract stars like Viveca Lindfords, Virginia Mayo and Alexis Smith."